lsmag/work-at-olist/docs/02-installing.md

 ============================================

 This project uses docker and docker-compose.
-The `docker-compose.yml` uses the version `3.2`, so make sure to use a version of docker-compose that supports it.
+The `docker-compose.yml` uses the file format version `3.2`, so make sure to use a version of docker-compose that supports it.

 First off, copy `example.env` to a local, git-ignored `.env`, then